Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 Use ultrasound data (optional):

+You can either find your due date by checking the data from date of your last ultrasound.
 Early ultrasounds measure the embryo and fetal size, providing a highly accurate gestational age.

 Click calculate: